Go back

 VRAM estimates at Q4 quantization for inference.
 Fine-tuning requires more; see the QLoRA section.
 MoE runtime VRAM is based on active parameters.

-For a full breakdown of today's leading open-source models and benchmarks, see the Thunder Compute guide to the best open-source LLMs.
+For a full breakdown of today's leading open-source models, see the Thunder Compute guide to the best open-source LLMs.

 Best GPU for LLM Fine-Tuning with QLoRA

-QLoRA is the standard technique for fine-tuning large models without the VRAM cost of full training.
-It freezes the base model in 4-bit precision and trains small adapter layers in full precision.
+QLoRA freezes the base model in 4-bit precision and trains small adapter layers in full precision, cutting VRAM requirements by 3-4x compared to full fine-tuning.

 A100 80GB: Fine-Tune Llama 4 Scout